datacarpentry/sql-socialsci/episodes/07- Creating tables and views.md

 It is common practice when creating Views to indicate somewhere inthe the name that it is in fact a View. e.g. vSN7577_reduced or SN7577_reduced_v.

 Although tables and views can be used almost interchangeably in select queries it is important to note that a view unlike a table contains no data.
 It is simply the SQL statement needed to produce that data from the underlying data.
 This means that when you use a view there is the overhead of having to run this SQL first.
+Although in practice the Database system will combine the SQL required by the View and the other SQL in your query so as to optimise how the SQL is executed.

 The advantage of using Views is that it allows you to restrict how you see a table.
 In the example we used above it may be far easier to work with only the 6 columns that we need from the full SN7577 table rather than the full table with 201 columns.

-A View isn't restricted to simple `Selects` it can be the result of aggregations and joins as well.
+A View isn't restricted to simple `Select` statements it can be the result of aggregations and joins as well.
 This can help reduce the complexity of queries based on the view and so aid readability.